SwiftERM Hyper-personalisation for ecommerce email marketing

 17. PRACTICE ONGOING CYCLE COUNT

-Implementing an ongoing cycle count program in lieu of a regular full physical inventory is another great way to reduce time and costs substantially.
-A regular full physical inventory could halt operations or cause disruption in your warehouse.
+Implementing an ongoing cycle count program instead of a regular full physical inventory is another great way to reduce time and costs substantially.
+A regular full physical inventory could halt operations or disrupt your warehouse.
 By comparison, an ongoing cycle count program that samples various subsets of inventory is a more effective way to gauge inventory accuracy with minimal disruption.
 Focusing on the high-demand shipments will also ensure that crucial items are consistently replenished.

 18. USE CROSS-DOCKING